mathewbwilliamson/mn-punch-card-ui/src/docs/to-do.md

 - DONE Button will show all the orders in a new table (find a table component?
 Ant Design?)
 - DONE Put button in the Header or create a menu finally
 - DONE BUG: Make sure those items wrap
-- BUG: Refresh (# of items left) needs to be updated correctly.
+- DONE BUG: Refresh (# of items left) needs to be updated correctly.
-- Add a "Ordered?" button that operates as a checkbox
+- DONE Add a "Ordered?" button that operates as a checkbox

 # Improvements and Tasks